Changes at our university

 Cost-saving measures

-We’ve taken the following steps to save money.
+We’ve taken the following steps to save money:

-• Some academic and non-academic staff have chosen to leave their roles at the University through Voluntary Severance Schemes.
+• Some academic and non-academic staff have already chosen to leave their roles at the University through Voluntary Severance Schemes.
 This helps us to reduce our costs so we can operate effectively, but with a smaller workforce.

 Your studies will not be disrupted and you will continue to benefit from our award-winning teaching and support.
 Any changes will not affect your ability to continue with your course or access support.